cakephp/docs/en/core-libraries/behaviors/tree.rst

-Traversing threaded results usually requires recursive functions in, but if you only require a result set containing a single field from each level so you can display a list, in an HTML select for example, it is better to just use the 'treeList' finder::
+Traversing threaded results usually requires recursive functions in, but if you only require a result set containing a single field from each level so you can display a list, in an HTML select for example, it is better to use the 'treeList' finder::

     $list = $categories->find('treeList');